UnUniFi/laws/constitutional-law.md

 ## Simplicity of laws

 - The law of UnUniFi must be simple and easy.
-Diffuicult law must lead to the divided society in DAO.
+Difficult law must lead to the divided society in DAO.

 ## Law amendment